agateau/yokadi/README.markdown

     - Cookies
     - Pizzas

   Note: `t_show` is not mandatory, just entering the task number will display its details.

-- `t_list` indicates marks tasks which have a longer description with a '*' character:
+- `t_list` indicates tasks which have a longer description with a '*' character:

     yokadi> t_list birthday
                                              birthday